 In 2003 I bought my first Babydoll Southdown Sheep.
 In 2005, my first lambs arrived.
-Right now, I have for sale three 2017 lambs, all registered with NABSSAR, all three black, and all three tested QR.
-The females are twins; the ram lamb has the same father but different mother.
-I am listing them for $500 each.
-Please contact me if you are interested in any of these and also if you would like to be on a reservation list for 2018 lambs.
-Email: email@example.com
+Please contact me if you are interested in any of these currently for sale and also if you would like to be on a reservation list for future lambs.
+Email: firstname.lastname@example.org

 At time of sale, a buyer may request a list of the lamb’s life events so far, and his “papers” may be given or sent to the NABSSAR registry.
 Babydolls make nice pets, wonderful 4-H projects, and great fuel-efficient lawnmowers.
 Their wool is desirable for blending by handspinners, and their meat-if a person could eat one-is supposed to be excellent.
 Have you ever seen anything cuter?!!!

 Babydoll Southdowns have adorable “smiley” faces with personalities to match.
 They are calm rather than flighty and stay within their fences well.
 Reportedly they can be used in orchards to keep the grasses down between trees because they do not girdle the trees as some breeds do.
 The ewes are excellent mothers.
 The “babydoll” size is the original Southdown size and the Southdown breed itself is listed with the Livestock Conservancy (“recovering”).
 My original male and female sheep are double-registered with the North American Babydoll Southdown Sheep Association and Registry (NABSSAR) and Olde English Babydoll Southdown Registry.

 Contact me for information about lambs for sale or to make a reservation.